frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/quality-management/quality_feedback.md

 1. Enter a name for the template

- * Parameter : Listing down various processes/parameters to which you want the user to rate and give the feedback.
+1. In the Parameters table, list down the various processes/parameters on which you want the user to rate and give the feedback.
+1. Save.

 ## Quality Feedback